 In the Gospel of Mark, why does Jesus appear in Galilee, and not in some other place?
 There are three good reasons why Jesus appears in Galilee.
 First, the Sea of Galilee borders the Galilee.
 Mark can have characters in his story who are fishermen.
 He can stage scenes that use a boat, such as the water walk and the stilling of the storm.
 And Mark can make references to the Odyssey.

 Second, Galilee is near enough to Jerusalem that Jesus and his entourage can plausibly, in the world of the play, walk to Jerusalem, where the play concludes.

-The play is set c.
-30 CE, datable by the presence of Pontius Pilate.
-At that time, the Galilee was not a Pharisee stronghold.
-This changed after the Jewish War, when the Pharisees relocated their headquarters to the Galilee.
-They were there when Mark wrote in the early 90s CE.
-They oppose Jesus immediately.
-In the Gospel, the Pharisees and scribes are allies.
-I think of them as lay people and intellectuals (rabbis) of the same sect.
-Interestingly, Mark has the scribes as members of the Jewish Council (Sanhedrin).
-This is dramatic license that allows the scribes to serve as a bridge between the Pharisees and the Sadducees.
-Once the Jesus character arrives in Jerusalem, the chief priests (Sadducees) become a major enemy.
+I note that in the Gospel of Mark, the scribes are members of the Jewish Council (Sanhedrin).
+This is dramatic license* that allows the scribes to serve as a bridge between the Pharisees and the Sadducees.
+Once the Jesus character arrives in Jerusalem, the chief priests (Sadducees) become his major opponent.

-*David Fitzgerald writes in Nailed (p.
-94) that the alliance of the Pharisees and the chief priests/Sadducees in GMark is not realistic:
+*The alliance of the Pharisees and the chief priests/Sadducees is not realistic: